Belphegor

 Belphegor (or Baal Peor, בַּעַל-פְּעוֹר) is, in Christianity, a demon associated with one of the seven deadly sins.
-According to religious tradition, he helps people make discoveries.
-He seduces people by proposing incredible inventions that will make them rich.
-According to some demonologists from the 17th century, his powers are strongest in April.
-Peter Binsfeld (ca. 1540–ca.1600), the auxiliary bishop of Trier and a witch hunter, wrote that Belphegor tempts through laziness.
-According to Binsfeld's Classification of Demons, Belphegor is the main demon of sloth in the Christian tradition.
-The anonymous author of the Lollard work, The Lanterne of Light, however, believed Belphegor to embody gluttony rather than sloth.
+In stories where he is invoked he bestows wealth, power to make discoveries, and the ability to create fantastic inventions.
+His role as a demon was to sow dispute between people, and to lead them to evil through the distribution of wealth.
+Belphagor has appeared frequently in lists and classifications of demons.

+History

 Belphegor derives from Baal-Peor, a Baal worshipped at a high place in the Heresy at Peor, to whom the Israelites were associated in Shittim (Numbers 25:3) and who was associated with intemperance and orgies.
 He was worshiped in the form of a phallus.
 As a demon, he is described in Kabbalistic writings as "the one who quarrels", an enemy of the sixth sefira, Tiferet "Beauty".
-In stories where he is invoked, he bestows wealth, power to make discoveries, and the ability to create fantastic inventions.
-His role as a demon was to sow dispute between people, and to lead them to evil through the distribution of wealth.
+In the grimoire Key of Solomon, Belphegor is listed near the end of the book as a Syrian idol that is now destroyed.